🇺🇸 United States

 Most weekends when we weren’t working, we got to go on trips to different locations.
 My first weekend I was there, we took a trip to a safari camp that wasn’t too far from where we were staying.
 We got to braai, take safaris, and we even did a walking tour that led us to rhinos with their original horns!
 The next weekend we travelled around Kruger National Park, where I got to see a ton of elephants, zebra, giraffe, lions, and leopards.
 My last weekend, we took a relaxation trip to a resort with giant pools that we floated in all day.

-Everyone that I met while on this journey were so incredible, and wanted to make sure that us Americans were having a great time.
+Everyone that I met while on this journey was so incredible and wanted to make sure that we Americans were having a great time.
 One day specifically, it was taking a while to dart the antelope, so the owners of the farm allowed us to see their lions.
 On a different day, we were there to treat sable, but ended up working with Nyala.

 Every day was unexpected in the best possible ways and always left us wanting more.
 The volunteers that I worked with were absolutely amazing, and I believe I may have met some lifelong friends.

 If there’s one thing that I hope someone gets out of this, is that if you are considering going, but you are nervous, DO IT ANYWAY!
 This was the best experience of my life and so eye opening!
 I would go again in a heartbeat.